coders-in-live/-Myproject1/brand_name/App/Views/Home/README.md

-This folder will be holding the home page, the four main pages and books exploring page.
+This folder will be holding the home page, the four main pages and books page for exploring.